 Inversify is a light-weight and easy-to-use dependency injection framework.
 It allows decoupling the provider and the consumer of a contribution and therefore enables extensibility.
 The design also improves testability, as components can be instantiated with mock objects for the parameters they require at runtime.
 To sum up, inversify provides a good replacement for the concepts “extension points” and “OSGi declarative services” as used in the Eclipse Platform because the underlying concept is very similar.

 Eclipse Theia is extensively using inversify.
 It is worth mentioning that the platform itself uses the same mechanism.
 There is conceptually no difference between a custom extension and a platform module.
 This is a great design, as all components “play by the same rules” and you can extend or replace many parts of Theia, even if the developers have not explicitly foreseen your use case.
-If you are missing any additional details on this topic or have a question about your custom use case, feel free to get in contact with us!
+If you are missing any additional details on this topic or have a question about your custom use case, please find out more about our services around Eclipse Theia, web-based tools and tools in general or get in contact with us!